-By Council Regulation (EU) No. 2022/626, the EU introduced specific exemptions for certain defined categories of bodies, persons, entities, organisations and agencies with respect to the supply etc. of goods and the provision of technical assistance, services and financing necessary exclusively for humanitarian purposes in the DNR and LNR regions.
-In addition, the EU introduced specific abilities for EU Member States to authorise the supply etc. of goods and the provision of technical assistance, services and financing under other circumstances if necessary for exclusively humanitarian purposes in the DNR and LNR regions.
+By Council Regulation (EU) No. 2022/626, the EU introduced specific exemptions for certain defined categories of bodies, persons, entities, organisations and agencies with respect to the supply etc. of goods and the provision of technical assistance, services and financing necessary exclusively for humanitarian purposes in the relevant regions.
+In addition, the EU introduced specific abilities for EU Member States to authorise the supply etc. of goods and the provision of technical assistance, services and financing under other circumstances if necessary for exclusively humanitarian purposes in the relevant regions.

 In its Frequently Asked Questions, the European Commission states that, with respect to the restriction on the import of goods from the DNR and LNR regions, the prohibition covers all areas of the DNR and LNR regions that are not under the control of the authorities of Ukraine at the time of the import of the goods, so that, "considering the fluid situation, a dynamic assessment could be necessary."
+The relevant FAQ have not yet been updated after the extension of the sanctions also to the Kherson and Zaporizhzhia regions.
+However, it is to be expected that they will apply to those regions accordingly.